Terms & Conditions

 e) Any pre-operative tests you are advised to take.

 1.6.
-Your treatment package may include stay at the hospital.
+Your treatment plan may include staying at the hospital.
 In cases where you stay more than one night, additional nights will be charged to you at the current rates of the hospital.

 2. YOUR TREATMENT

 2.1.
 LIMITATION of LIABILITY: Longevita does not provide medical advice nor does operate or control any Service Provider facility or service rendered by them.
+We do not treat patients or give them medical recommendations.
+We do not recommend any specific tests, diagnostic practice or products or procedures for medical symptoms or treatment.
 Your treatment forms and prompts a contractual relationship between you and the Service Provider providing the treatment.
-We do not hold medical qualifications and shall not be held responsible or liable for any medical procedures provided through your chosen Service Provider.
-Nor shall be held responsible or liable for any care, treatment or other services you are provided with by the same, or for any malpractice, negligence or any other claims that may arise directly or indirectly from their advice.
+We will not be a party to your contractual relationship with the Service Provider.
+We do not hold medical qualifications and shall not be held responsible or liable for any medical procedures provided through your chosen Service Provider, nor shall be held responsible or liable for any care, treatment or other services you are provided with by the same, or for any malpractice, negligence or any other claims that may arise directly or indirectly from their advice or service.
 Similarly, we shall not take any responsibility or liability for the complications and dissatisfactions arising from Service Provider’s treatments.
 Our role is solely to facilitate a consultation and/or dialogue between you and your Service Provider.
 We strongly recommend that you read Service Provider’s terms and conditions and consent forms carefully prior to proceeding with your treatments.

 2.2.
-The treatment plans offered by Longevita as a result of email exchanges, telephone conversations or video consultations are purely based on the information (i.e. the pictures, test results, prescriptions, x-rays, etc) provided by you and reviewed by the Service Provider.
-Therefore, your treatment plan may change when the Service Provider examines you in person before your Procedure.
+The treatment plans offered by Longevita as a result of remote online medical assessment, email exchanges, telephone conversations or video consultations are purely based on the information (i.e. the pictures, test results, prescriptions, x-rays, etc) provided by you and reviewed by the Service Provider.
+Therefore, your treatment plan may change when the Service Provider examines you in person at the destination before your Procedure.

 2.3.
 If such a change occurs, you have the option not to go ahead with the proposed treatment.
 In such circumstances, you will receive a refund after deductions for, among other things, tests and consultations.
 Please be advised that we are not responsible for refunding your accommodation, travel and transfer costs as those arrangements are made through third party providers, which are not in our control nor operated by us.